 Covers for any damages/losses caused to the third party

-Comprehensive coverage for your own car.
+Provides comprehensive coverage for your own car

-Benefits of cashless transactions through network garages.
+Offers cashless transactions through network garages

 A Zero Depreciation Cover, commonly known as Nil Depreciation Policy, covers for a full claim for plastic, rubber, glass or fiber parts.